Updated version is here: https://bamasotan.us/2021/08/sauna-intro/

 For the fullest enjoyment of sauna it’s important to understand sauna.
 Hopefully this will give you a good, somewhat brief and beneficial introduction.

-If you’re anxious to get to the sauna and want to save 3 minutes then skip down to ‘Taking A Sauna’.
+If you’re anxious to just get to the sauna then skip down to ‘Taking A Sauna’.

 Sauna (a Finnish word pronounced ‘SOW-na’, sow rhymes with how now cow) is extremely popular throughout Scandinavia, Germany, The Netherlands and the Baltics (and perhaps not coincidentally these are also among the happiest countries in the world!).
 Though not as pervasive as in Scandinavia, sauna is still quite popular throughout much of Europe and Asia.